edamontology/edamontologyDocs/editors_guide.rst

 - *Root* refers to the top-most concept in a subontology, i.e. `Topic <http://edamontology.org/topic_0003>`_, `Operation <http://edamontology.org/operation_0004>`_, `Data <http://edamontology.org/data_0006>`_, and `Format <http://edamontology.org/format_1915>`_.
 And (depending on context) `Identifier <http://edamontology.org/data_0842>`_.
 - *Tier* refers to a particular level in the hierarchy, excluding the subontology root, *e.g.* "Tier 1 data concepts" means everything immediately under `Data <http://edamontology.org/data_0006>`_.
 - *Top-level* refers to Tier 1 concepts.
-- *Child*, *Children of*, *Kids* *etc.* refers to concept(s) defined as a specialisation of another (the OWL geek "subClass").
+- *Child*, *Children of*, *Kids* *etc.* refers to concept(s) defined as an immediate specialisation of another (*i.e.* "is_a", or the OWL geek "subClass").
 Conversely *Parent* means the opposite (a generalisation of a concept).
 - *Ancestor* means *Parent* or the parent's parent *etc.* Conversely *Descendant* means *Child* or the children's children *etc.*
-- *related to* refers to when a concept in one subontology is defined as formally related in specific way to a concept in another, but excluding the basic specialisation/generalisation relationship.
+- *related to* means a concept in one subontology is formally defined as related (in various ways) to a concept in another, but excluding basic specialisation/generalisation relationships.
 - *Node* refers to a concept when it's being discussed in context of the hierachy.
 - *Leaf* refers to a concept at the bottom of the tree (without children).